lancedb/lance/python/benchmarks/coco/README.md

-# Benchmark on MS Coco dataset
+# PyTorch Benchmark on MS Coco dataset

 ## How to generate dataset